After the Casper test: Scores and distribution

 Can I reschedule my test?

-You can reschedule a test at any point prior to the viewing of actual test content free of charge, so long as test times and dates are available for the same admissions cycle.
+You can reschedule a test at any point prior to the viewing of actual test content so long as test times and dates are available for the same admissions cycle.
 You are also able to reschedule a test if you missed your scheduled test time, again, as long as you have not seen any Casper test content.

 To reschedule your test: